 V&V-Patterns for ACPS

-Finally, V&V-patterns for ACPS focus on aspects that are characteristic for (automated) cyber-physical systems: perception and recognition, behaviour and control, communication.
-The ECSEL-project ENABLE-S3 focused on just these topics, so the set of patterns described here have been elaborated in this project.
+In particular, V&V-patterns for ACPS focus on aspects that are characteristic for (automated) cyber-physical systems: perception and recognition, behaviour and control, communication.
+The ECSEL-project ENABLE-S3 (2016-2019) focused on just these topics, so V&V-patterns described here have been elaborated in this project if not noted otherwise.

 Pattern Name: A descriptive and unique name that helps in identifying and referring to the pattern.